 Is debt bad?
 Is a mortgage bad if it enabled you to purchase your house?
 Debt is a thing, it is a lever, and it is neither good nor bad.
 Personally, I wouldn’t say I like debt, but I have used it to enhance returns in the past.
 The mortgage crisis gave loans to people that could never pay them back so people in the lending industry could make more money.
 The PEOPLE in the industry hurt their customers, not the debt itself.
 If they cared about their customers instead of their bonuses, they would have told them to buy the $100,000 house instead of the $300,000 house.

 Leveraging a Workforce.

 Yikes – this one sounds terrible to me, but is it really?
 Spun another way, how does creating a company and employing people sound?
 Companies leverage workers to complete the workload for their clients in exchange for salaries for their employees.
 Is this bad?
 If it is a sweatshop and you don’t train and protect your staff, it is terrible, but again this is caused by the PEOPLE in charge of the workforce.

 So, What Are Some of the Income Levers – the Businesses that Create Residual Income?

-Real Estate businesses range from the buying and selling of real estate, operation of real estate, the management of real estate, or providing tools to the real estate industry.
+Real Estate businesses range from the buying and selling of real estate, operation of real estate, the management of the real estate, or providing tools to the real estate industry.
 Some examples of income-generating real estate businesses that create residual income include: